 Meet people, especially if your industry.
 Get out there and find people that you get to know well enough to add to your LinkedIn account.
 Don’t necessarily expect these people to give you work, but connect with more people that could someday help you find work, and let growing your network be what helps you find work in the future.

-Active Job Search Behaviour To Hep You Stay Positive
+Active Job Search Behavior To Hep You Stay Positive

-Of course, your behaviour during your job search can help as well:
+Of course, your behavior during your job search can help as well: